mrsabath/kagenti-operator/platform-operator/README.md

 * **kubectl:** The Kubernetes command-line tool
 * **For building agents:**
-  * Agent source code in a GitHub repository with a working Dockerfile
+  * Agent/Tool source code in a GitHub repository with a working Dockerfile
-  * GitHub token for accessing repositories and pushing images to ghcr.io
+  * GitHub token for accessing repositories and pushing images to ghcr.io.
 * **For deploying agents:**
   * Existing agent image in a container registry (ghcr.io, Docker Hub, etc.)
   * (Optional) Registry credentials if using private images